GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/samples/index.md

 1. Navigate to the directory of the extension you want to try.
 1. [Load your extension locally][dev-basics-locally].

-Many samples a `README.md` with instructions on how the extension works.
+Many samples have a `README.md` with instructions on how the extension works.
 (We are working to add READMEs to all samples.)
 Read the instructions carefully; each extension is different.
 For example, some extensions run by clicking on the extension icon, while others run automatically but only run on specific sites.

 ## Contributing samples {: #collaborating }